nnabiha/nabbiha/README.md

 - Email: nabihakhan_zad@outlook.com
 - LinkedIn Profile: www.linkedin.com/in/nabiha-khan-38015924a
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I haven't studied computer science since 8th grade and I jumped into the computing world during A levels as a pure Bio student to learn GenEng from scratch to collaborate it with my greatest interest being Bio-Tech.
+- ⚡ Fun fact: I haven't studied computer science since 8th grade and I jumped into the computing world during A levels as a pure Bio student to learn GenEng from scratch to collaborate it with my greatest interest being Bio-Tech in the future.